 See the current list of House groups here.

-Black Greek Life: Students who are interested in getting committing to scholarship, leadership, service, and brotherhood/sisterhood through Black Greek Life have a number of options at Yale, including Alpha Phi Alpha Fraternity, Inc., Alpha Kappa Alpha Sorority, Inc., Kappa Alpha Psi Fraternity, Inc., and Delta Sigma Theta Sorority, Inc.
+Black Greek Life: Students who are interested in committing to scholarship, leadership, service, and brotherhood/sisterhood through Black Greek Life have a number of options at Yale, including Alpha Phi Alpha Fraternity, Inc., Alpha Kappa Alpha Sorority, Inc., Kappa Alpha Psi Fraternity, Inc., and Delta Sigma Theta Sorority, Inc. Links for all four chapters are listed on the Resident Groups page.

 Student Leadership: Through programs such as retreats and workshops, students learn about interpersonal and communication skills that will help strengthen their leadership in their classrooms, organizations, communities and careers.